 Specialized Diet

 One major downside to owning a capybara is that they require a specialized diet that can be difficult to provide.
 In the wild, these animals primarily eat grasses and aquatic vegetation.
-As pets, they need access to fresh hay or grass at all times, along with high-quality commercial pellets designed specifically for capybaras.
+As pets, they always need access to fresh hay or grass and high-quality commercial pellets explicitly designed for capybaras.

 Destructive Behavior

 Another challenge associated with owning a capybara is its potential for destructive behavior.
 These animals have powerful teeth and jaws that can cause damage to furniture, walls, and other household items.
-They also love to chew on things, which can be a problem if they get into something they shouldn’t.
+They also love to chew on things, which can be problematic if they get into something they shouldn’t.

 Legal Restrictions